 This is another painful and touching stage of the novel.
 But the vicissitude that most of all marks the life of the two characters is the one of Mattia.
 The latter is asked by his mother to go to a birthday party with his disabled sister.
 Mattia is a child and is ashamed to show his sister to his schoolmates and so, in a rush of shame and (maybe) of hate toward the poor and unlucky sister, he abandons Michela at the park to go the party alone and without the burden of the sister mentally retarded.
 When he realizes to having committed a cruel deed, leaves the party and goes to look for the sister, who, unfortunately, disappears forever.

 Well, this stage of the book made me cry because shows that feelings among people, friends and siblings are not always so plain and quiet or based on an unconditional love.
 Unfortunately, people can also harbour annoyance and shame toward people who are different.
 This novel is, in fact, about love and diversity and the title “The Solitude of Prime Numbers” does not relate to the fact of the cleverness of the two characters, but, rather their incapacity to accept diversity (the limping leg for Alice, who endures humiliations from her schoolmates to pay for a fault, the disabled sister for Mattia, a little genius unable to accept his mentally retarded twin).
-The not-acceptance will drive the two characters to live a hard life also when become adults.
+The not-acceptance will drive the two characters to live a hard life when they become adults, also.

 The sad episodes of their childhood also will lead them to meet and share, partially, their sorrow, but will never bring them to love really.
 The book is a punch in your stomach, a sharp tale about the most secret and unspeakable human feelings.
 Thanks a bright, mature and intimate writing, the author tells about a burning topic containing strong emotional implications.
 Fortunately, Paolo Giordano has maintained steadiness and courage during his narration, alternating it with moments of tenderness and tenacious hope.